albertllousas/functional-core-imperative-shell/readme.md

 ## Description

-Nowadays almost all the projects with Domain-Driven Design are leveraging on architectures like layered or [hexagonal](https://github.com/albertllousas/implementing-hexagonal-architecture), the last one the preferred one by DDD community.
+Nowadays almost all the projects with Domain-Driven Design are based on architectures like layered or [hexagonal](https://github.com/albertllousas/implementing-hexagonal-architecture), the last one the preferred one by DDD community.

 But, is there any other architectural style that we can apply instead?